yona-projects/yona/docs/userManual/group/group-overview.md

 1. Go to the group page.
 1. Click the sawlike `Group Setting` button.
 1. Click the `Group Member` tab.
-1. Click the combobox at the right of a member and select a authroization type.
+1. Click the combobox at the right of a member and select an authroization type.

 ## Authorizations